ayshamariezouain/portfolio/README.md

 # portfolio

 My favorite coded templates that I've designed and/or built to show peers and employers.

-Clients: RentPath, Shopify, Carnival Cruiseline, Office Depot, Women of Email and HowtoSFMC.
+Clients: City National Bank of Florida, RentPath, Shopify, Carnival Cruiseline, Office Depot, Women of Email, HowtoSFMC, and more.